akushnikov/nma/docs/downloads/downloads.md

 # Useful links

-Down there you can find:
+Here you can find:
-- Mod download link from steam workshop (will be openen directly in a steam client)
+- Mod download link from steam workshop (will be opened directly in a steam client)
-- Link to our discrod server, where you can talk to us and make your suggestions to the mod in the `#mod-suggestions` channel and report bugs in the `#mod-bugs` channel respectively
+- Link to our discord server, where you can find us, make your suggestions to the mod in the `#mod-suggestions` channel and report bugs in the `#mod-bugs` channel respectively
 - Link to the mod's github page to track down our progress